 '''

-(require htdp/guess)
+(require htdp/guess) package: htdp-lib

 '''

 The teachpack provides functions to play a guess-the-number game.
 Each function display a GUI in which a player can choose specific values for some number of digits and then check the guess.
 The more advanced functions ask students to implement more of the game.